 $150 per group (up to 25 students)

-Step into the shoes of a librarian, historian and curator in this hands-on digital storytelling workshop.
+Step into the shoes of a librarian, historian and conservator in this hands-on digital storytelling workshop.

-- work in pairs to collect, organise, conserve and share information
+- work in pairs to collect, organise and share information

-- plan and create a digital narrative about an object using the Shadow Puppet app
+- plan and create a digital narrative about an object using iPads

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour

-- view significant artefacts, manuscripts and artworks up close in the Mirror of the world exhibition.
+- view significant artefacts, manuscripts and artworks up close in the World of the book exhibition.

 This program links to the Victorian Curriculum and assists students to: